2 1/4 lb ground chuck or 85% lean ground beef chuck

 If a guest does not like spicy foods, omit the Tabasco while cooking and serve it at the table instead.

 Those with a sweet tooth should use 2 rounded tablespoons of packed brown sugar.
 I used the sweeter version to convince my reluctant kids to eat a food with that strange smelling chili powder.
 Then we just gradually lightened up on the sugar.
-Their palates adapted and it was still homemade with real sugar instead of from a can – do read the ingredient list of canned sloppy joe mixes.
-Then put it back on the shelf and you won’t feel bad about the brown sugar anymore.
+Their palates adapted and it was still homemade with real sugar instead of a processed sloppy joe product from a can – do read the ingredient list of canned or dry sloppy joe mixes.
+Then put it back on the shelf and you won’t feel bad about the little bit of brown sugar anymore.

 Chop the onion.
 Place the chili powder, garlic, cumin, paprika, cilantro, pepper, and salt in a small bowl.
 In a separate bowl, stir the lemon juice with the brown sugar, mustard, and Tabasco.